-Imagine that you are a detective who has just received a complex case: instead of searching for a criminal, you are investigating the true needs and motivations of users.
-Like a real detective, you analyze the "crime scene" (interface or product), gather evidence (feedback and observations), question witnesses and "suspects" (users, stakeholders), striving to uncover hidden motives and pains.
-To solve this "case," you need to ask a million "why?" and "for what?" filtering out the noise and separating the essential from the secondary.
-When you finally piece all these clues together, a clear picture will emerge before your eyes: design solutions that fully meet the real demands of users.
+Imagine that you are a detective who has just received a complex case: instead of searching for a criminal, you are investigating the real needs and motivations of users.
+Like a true detective, you analyze the "crime scene" (interface or product), gather evidence (feedback and observations), interrogate witnesses and "suspects" (users, stakeholders), seeking to uncover hidden motives and pains.
+To solve this "case," you need to ask a million "why?" and "for what?", filtering out the noise and separating the essential from the secondary.
+When you finally piece together all these clues, a clear picture will emerge before your eyes: design solution that fully meets the actual demands of users.

-Although you won't be able to dive into all the details right away, you will get a clear overall picture and see many real examples — no "dry" theory!
-You will be surprised to learn that the overwhelming majority of a UX designer's work is dedicated to communication and research, rather than visuals.
-And only when we know exactly who we are designing for and what problem we are solving does it become time to design the interface.
+Although you may not be able to delve into all the details right away, you will gain a clear overall picture and see many real examples — no "dry" theory!
+You will undoubtedly be surprised that the overwhelming majority of a UX designer's work is dedicated to communication and research, rather than visuals.
+And only when we know exactly for whom and what problem we are solving does it become time to design the interface.

-Mostly in this and the next lessons we will discuss the role of a UX designer, although in small companies the tasks of UI are often emphasized.
-For example, they might say "quickly create a landing page" or "update the design" in just a few days, then the UX efforts are reduced to a short brief.
-But even if a full UX process is not often encountered, it is worth knowing.
+Mostly in this and the next lessons we consider the role of a UX designer, although in small companies the tasks of UI are often emphasized.
+For example, they might say "quickly create a landing" or "update the design" in just a few days, which reduces UX efforts to a short brief.
+But even if a full UX process doesn't happen often, it's worth knowing it.

 - Who is a UX designer?